wmorgan/dcos-docs/1.7/administration/installing/custom/gui.md

     ![postflight](../img/dcos-gui-postflight.png)

     **Tip:** You can click **Download Logs** to view your logs locally.
     **Tip:** If this takes longer than about 10 minutes, you've probably misconfigured your cluster.
-Go checkout the [debugging documentation][4]
+Go checkout the [troubleshooting documentation][9]

 8. Click **Log In To DC/OS**.
 If this doesn't work, take a look at the [troubleshooting docs][9]